-Chase Bank launched the Chase Sapphire Reserve way back in 2016, jockeying with the Platinum Card from American Express for a share of the premium travel credit card market.
+Chase Bank launched the Chase Sapphire Reserve® way back in 2016, jockeying with the Platinum Card® from American Express for a share of the premium travel credit card market.
 But when it comes to premium credit cards, do you need a premium credit score?
-What credit score will it take to get the Chase Sapphire Reserve?
+When it comes to Chase Sapphire Reserve, what credit score will it take to get it?

 As with many things in the world of credit cards, there's not exactly a one-size-fits-all answer.
 Affluent travelers and savvy millennials alike have flocked to the card since its launch, making it one of the most popular travel credit cards today.
 And the approval standards rely on a number of different factors

-But let’s take a look at how credit scores work and what score you may need to get the Chase Sapphire Reserve – and whether it’s gotten even harder to get approved lately.
+But let's take a look at how credit scores work and what credit score you may need to get the Chase Sapphire Reserve – and whether it's gotten even harder to get approved with Chase lately.

 Click Here to learn more about the Chase Sapphire Reserve.